grzesiek-galezowski/tdd-ebook/manuscript/330_Test-Driving_Command.md

  }
 ```

-The Statement is false now because of the expected calls do not match.
+The Statement is false now because the expected calls are not matched.

 **Johnny:** Which means we are finally ready to code some behavior into the `NewReservationCommand` class.
-First, let's assign all the constructor parameters to fields - we're going to need them.
+First, let's assign all the constructor parameters to fields -- we're going to need them.

-**Benjamin:** Here it is:
+**Benjamin:** Here:

 ```csharp
 public class NewReservationCommand : ReservationCommand